arthijayaraman-lab/crease_ga/README.md

 # Installation
 To install this package on a linux machine, follow these steps:

 1. We will be using Anaconda to handle the python environment.
-So first, we need to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) on our machine.
-We recommend miniconda for faster installation and lower storage space consumption.
+So first, we need to [install anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) on our machine.
+You can also consider installing [miniconda](https://docs.conda.io/en/latest/miniconda.html) for faster installation and lower storage consumption (Note: Miniconda installation package  does not include the 'Anaconda command prompt'.
+See step 2 for detail)

+1. Afterwards, you will need a bash terminal to work with.
+If you are on a linux or MacOS machine, you can directly launch the terminal.
+If you are on a Windows machine, you can consider installing [Windows Subsytem for Linux (WSL)](https://ubuntu.com/wsl), or directly use the 'Anaconda prompt' app that comes with anaconda installation. (should be accessible from the Start Menu if you have completeed step 1 correctly).

 1. Download the package.
 If you have git installed, this can be done using the following command from a terminal:
 ```
 git clone https://github.com/arthijayaraman-lab/crease_ga
 ```

-Or follow the guidance [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
+Or download directly from github webpage by following the guidance [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

-2. Create a new conda environment and install all the dependencies.
+1. Create a new conda environment and install all the dependencies.
    - **NOTE**: if you intend to run this on a supercomputing cluster, you will need to follow the steps to create a python environment of the corresponding cluster.
    - Navigate into the root directory of the cloned package, and create a fresh conda environment with dependencies using
      ```